Prophetiae Sibyllarum

-Prophetiae Sibyllarum ("Sibylline Prophecies" or "Sibylline Oracles") are a series of twelve motets by the Franco-Flemish composer Orlande de Lassus.
+Prophetiae Sibyllarum ("Sibylline Prophecies" or "Sibylline Oracles") are a series of twelve motets by the Franco-Flemish composer Orlando di Lasso.
 The works are known for their extremely chromatic idiom.

 History

-This cycle of motets is said to have been given as a personal gift to Albrecht V. of Bavaria, Lassus' employer, after his arrival in Munich.
-By the time he had begun work in Germany, Lassus had already enjoyed great success in Italy as a composer for Costantino Castrioto, and was looking to make a new name for himself.
-The motets were first published in 1600, after Lassus' death in 1594, by his son Rudolph.
+This cycle of motets is said to have been given as a personal gift to Albrecht V. of Bavaria, Lasso's employer, after his arrival in Munich.
+By the time he had begun work in Germany, Lasso had already enjoyed great success in Italy as a composer for Costantino Castrioto, and was looking to make a new name for himself.
+The motets were first published in 1600, after Lasso's death in 1594, by his son Rudolph.
 There remains, however, a small amount of disagreement over the dates of the original manuscript.
-Boetticher suggests the date to be around 1550–52, during Lassus' time in Naples, while Alfred Einstein prefers a date between 1555 and 1560, by which time Lassus could have seen depictions of the sibyls in places like the Sistine Chapel in Rome, and in the Borgia Apartments of the Vatican.
+Boetticher suggests the date to be around 1550–52, during Lasso's time in Naples, while Alfred Einstein prefers a date between 1555 and 1560, by which time Lasso could have seen depictions of the sibyls in places like the Sistine Chapel in Rome, and in the Borgia Apartments of the Vatican.